xemantic/xemantic.com/ai/claudine/pitch/index.md

 </div>

 ---
+## The challenge

+* Organizations increasingly need AI expertise but face high costs for specialized talent
+* Small organizations struggle to access AI capabilities that could help them thrive
+* Current AI agents are [limited to specific workflows rather than being true autonomous agents](https://www.anthropic.com/research/building-effective-agents)
+* Make AI fully *see* our organizations, and autonomously decide on using tools to improve what has been discovered

+---
-## Examples of what Claudine can do
+### Examples of what Claudine can do

 - research the internet, call APIs
 - write and update documents and contracts